Ameer2000Mzori/Todo-List-Angular/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> "Todo-List-Angular" is a project created with Angular and styled with Sass, utilizing TypeScript for type safety.
+Please download the project or check out demo images for a better understanding.

 # Sample Of Website <a name="Sample-Of-Website"></a>